bareos/bareos/manuals/en/developers/mediaformat.md

        |              "BB01"           (char [4])              |
        :=======================================================:
        BBO1: Serves to identify the block as a
-         Bacula block and also servers as a block format identifier should we ever need to change the format.
+         Bareos block and also servers as a block format identifier should we ever need to change the format.
        BlockSize: is the size in bytes of the block.
-When reading back a block, if the BlockSize does not agree with the actual size read, Bacula discards the block.
+When reading back a block, if the BlockSize does not agree with the actual size read, Bareos discards the block.
        CheckSum: a checksum for the Block.
        BlockNumber: is the sequential block number on the tape.
        VolSessionId: a unique sequential number that is assigned